Let the taps flow freely

 Craft beer bars are aplenty in Singapore.
 From ones that reside in hawker centres to those that infuse their craft brews in various spices, craft beer places here continue to surprise and delight us with their unique creations.
 When parched and in need for a fresh pint, these are the ones worth checking out.

 This local microbrewery has a slew of in-house beers, such as their Manuka stout infused with honey and The Yellow Van, a pale ale with a subtle sweet taste.
-The food selection is contemporary with offerings like potato and chicken skins, beer battered shrimp and chargrilled beef burger with chicken pate.
+The food selection is contemporary with offerings like smoked duck breast, Teochew fish porridge and garlic fried rice with deep fried beef fats.
 Kudos to you if you've visited them at their OG Jalan Basar location before their move to Joo Chiat.
 261 Joo Chiat Rd.

 This craft beer hawker stall has an outlet at Maxwell Food Centre and one at Old Airport Road Food Centre, offering 12 beers on tap that rotate weekly.
 The selection's pretty solid, and you can have it with Tian Tian chicken rice too, if you happen to be at the Maxwell branch.
 Plus, the staff are just great people to shoot the breeze with. #01-33 Maxwell Food Centre, 1 Kadayanallur St.